Overview

 The Illinois Biometric Information Privacy Act (BIPA), enacted on October 3, 2008, is the most consequential US biometric privacy law.
 BIPA regulates how private entities collect, use, safeguard, handle, store, retain, and destroy biometric identifiers and biometric information.

-BIPA was the first US state law to provide a private right of action for biometric privacy violations, and its enforcement through class action litigation has driven over $4 billion in settlements since 2015.
+BIPA was the first US state law to provide a private right of action for biometric privacy violations, and its enforcement through class action litigation has produced some of the largest privacy settlements in US history — including Facebook's $650 million resolution — with new filings and settlements continuing through 2025 and 2026.
 It is the primary legal framework shaping how companies deploy facial recognition, fingerprint scanning, voiceprint analysis, and other biometric technologies in Illinois.

 Key requirements: